 Monitoring motion/occupancy and noise levels to detect activity or disturbances in areas where cameras are not tolerated - private spaces, conference rooms, hotel rooms, managed properties, bathrooms, changing rooms, locker rooms, hospital rooms, etc.

 What is the range of the SV11 for vape detection?

-When mounted on an 8 ft ceiling, the SV11 can detect vaping events within a 150 sq ft area around the sensor, or a 7 ft radius.
-Higher ceilings or increased distance from the sensor will decrease detection accuracy, as the vape/smoke particles are less likely to reach the sensor in sufficient concentrations.
+When mounted on an 8 ft ceiling, the SV11 can detect vaping events within a 250 sq ft area around the sensor (without obstructions or stalls - see below).
+Higher ceilings or increased distance from the sensor will decrease detection accuracy as the vape/smoke particles are less likely to reach the sensor in sufficient concentrations.
 The range for vape detection and other sensors is also dependent on airflow, ventilation, filtration systems, and other variables.
 In most cases, alert thresholds for all sensors can be calibrated to meet the unique needs of your environment.

 What are the install requirements and considerations?

 The SV11 has the same mounting plate as the Dome Series cameras and is compatible with all Dome Series mounts.
 The SV11 should be installed on ceilings, wall mounting is possible but will degrade performance for air quality (PM 2.5, TVOCs, Vape Index) measures.
 We recommend installing at a maximum height of 8ft for best air quality measurements.
 If air quality is not an intended use case, the device can be mounted at other heights or orientations.
 For more detailed information around installation and performance, refer to our Recommended Installation Guidelines.